cocos2d/cocos2d-x/docs/CODING_STYLE.md

 * Compile-time rational numbers (`<ratio>`), because of concerns that it's tied to a more template-heavy interface style.
 * The `<cfenv>` and `<fenv.h>` headers, because many compilers do not support those features reliably.

-Additionaly, any C++11 features that is used, must work on the following compilers:
+Additionally, any C++11 features that is used, must work on the following compilers:

 * Xcode 5.0.2 or newer
 * gcc 4.8 or newer